 - New Year’s Eve at the NAC – Dec 31 – National Arts Centre

-Enjoy your holidays in Ottawa with lots of great events across the city!
-In an effort to assist your front-line staff with suggestions for guests/visitors, below is a list of great things to do in and around Ottawa this weekend.
+The new year is here with lots of fun events across Ottawa!
+In an effort to assist your front-line staff with suggestions for guests/visitors, below is a list of some of the great things to do in and around Ottawa this weekend.
 Please share with as many staff as possible.
-Please note that Ottawa Tourism’s offices will be CLOSED December 25 to January 1, re-opening on January 2, 2019.
-Happy Holidays!

-- The Christmas Lights Across Canada program continues in Ottawa with illuminated buildings along Confederation Boulevard and a Magical Winter Lightscapes show projected onto Centre Block on Parliament Hill nightly (in a 15-minute loop) until January 7, 2019.
+- The Christmas Lights Across Canada program wraps up on Tuesday, January 7 with illuminated buildings along Confederation Boulevard and a Magical Winter Lightscapes show projected onto Centre Block on Parliament Hill nightly (in a 15-minute loop).
 FREE!